braze-inc/braze-docs/_docs/_hidden/private_betas/tiktok.md

 {% details What should I do next if I receive an invalid token error?
  %}
-You can simply disconnect and reconnect your TikTok account on the TikTok partner page.
+You can simply disconnect and reconnect your TikTok Ads Manager account on the TikTok partner page.
 Ensure with your TikTok Business Center admin that you have the appropriate permissions to the ad account you wish to sync.
+The permission level needs to be TikTok Ad Account Operator or TikTok Ad Account Admin.
+The authorization will not work properly if you only have Ad Account Analyst permission.
 {% enddetails %}

 {% details Why is my Canvas not allowed to launch? %}
-Ensure that your TikTok account successfully connects to Braze on the TikTok partner page.
+Ensure that your TikTok Ads Manager account successfully connects to Braze on the TikTok partner page.
 Make sure you have selected an ad account, entered a name for the new audience, and selected fields to match
 {% enddetails %}

 {% details How do I know if users have matched after passing users to TikTok? %}
-TikTok does not provide this information for their data privacy policies.
+You can view the audience in TikTok by going into your Ads Manager account and then selecting **Audiences** from the **Assets** dropdown.
+From the **Audience** page, you can see the size of each audience after it reaches ~1,000.
 {% enddetails %}

 [1]: {% image_buster /assets/img/tiktok/tiktok1.png %}